amiribnjaman/electroenventory-website-client-a11/README.md

-# electroinvetory (A warehouse website)
+# electroinventory (A warehouse website)

 Take a look here [electroinventory](https://github.com/facebook/create-react-app).

 ## Site features

-- This is a warehouse website where user can store, delete and manage their products
+- This is a warehouse website where user can store, delete and manage their products.
+  - This site is not for every user.
+For use this site for magage products a user have to be create a new account or login with existing account.
+Otherwise user couldn't access all the route

 - Home page:
 - First this site have two simple nav bar 1.
 Navbar top. here humberger icon, a logo and a login button.
 This button is dynamic. when user logged in this button will be chaged and user profile and logout button will shown.
-2. Main navbar. here a nav list and search box. navs are (Home, (manage inventories, add inventory, my items these are protected) and Blogs ) linkable but search box is static.
+2. Main navbar. here a nav list and search box. navs are (Home, (manage inventories, add inventory, my items these are protected, Blogs and contact us ) linkable but search box is static.

 - Banner section.
 Here a banner image and some simple text.